Social media is meant to be a two-way street.

 Why?
-Because being social and building a community is the best way for businesses to grow, gather feedback, and build the best customer-centric organisation they can.
+Because being social and building a community is the best way for blockchain businesses to grow, gather feedback, and build the best customer-centric project they can.

-Social Networks Before Social Media
+Networking Before Media

 You could catch up with old friends, make new friends, find long-lost relatives and, most importantly, connect with a bigger world.

-What Does “Put SOCIAL Back Into Social Media” Mean?
+What Does “SOCIAL on Social Media” Mean?

 It’s time for all of us, especially marketers, to take a trip down memory lane.
 To the days when organic reach and engagement was at an all-time high.
 We loved it back then.
 It was almost too easy for brands to gain traction with the right messaging.

 We simply invited and welcomed a brand’s followers into its community.
 And we did it with open arms.

 Fade back from the flashback.
 Social media has since become a billboard for companies to meaninglessly shout at us and simply keep trying to sell us something.
 People are using it like a bull horn instead of as it was intended.
 A SOCIAL NETWORK.

-How Can You Be More SOCIAL?
+How Can Blockchain Be More SOCIAL?